gburlet/searchtree.js/README.md

 searchtree.js
 =============

-A general purpose JavaScript search tree
+A general purpose JavaScript search tree.

+Supply a list of edges to traverse in the search tree and return the found payload.